-1.2 Synopsis of P0633-based compile-time programming
+1.2 Synopsis of P0578 & P0633-based syntax (expect this to evolve)

 This paper assumes concepts, general compile-time programming along the lines proposed in P0633 and related papers, and underlying reflection facilities along the lines in P0194, P0385, P0578 and related papers.
-This paper is tracking the evolution of those compile-time facilities, whose syntax is still undergoing change; here is a "cheat sheet" synopsis of current draft syntax for the main features of those papers that will be used for this paper's examples, but the higherlevel metaclass facility proposed herein is not affected by the syntactic details and the intent of this proposal is to build on whatever syntax ends up being adopted.
-Quick cheat sheet Reflection \$T, \$expr Compile-time programming constexpr { for (auto m : \$T.variables()) if (m.name() == "xyzzy") -> { int plugh; } }
+This paper is tracking the evolution of those compile-time facilities, whose syntax is still undergoing change; here is a "cheat sheet" synopsis of current draft syntax for the main features of those papers that will be used for this paper's examples, but the higher-level metaclass facility proposed herein is not affected by the syntactic details and the intent of this proposal is to build on whatever syntax ends up being adopted.